Răzvan Ochiroșii

-Răzvan Iulian Ochiroșii (born 13 March 1989) is a Romanian footballer as a left back for SD Tarazona.
-He can also play as a left winger, and is known for his pace and skills.
+Răzvan Iulian Ochiroșii (born 13 March 1989) is a Romanian professional footballer who plays as a left-back for Tercera Federación club Santa Marta.
+He can also play as a left winger.

 Club career

 Ochiroșii was born in Galați.
 After successfully graduating from Steaua Dunării Galați's Youth Academy, he signed a professional contract with Steaua București and made his debut in Liga I in May 2005 against FCM Bacău.
 He scored his first goal as a senior player on 2 August 2006, netting the last from a penalty kick in a 3–0 UEFA Champions League home win against ND Gorica, becoming Steaua's youngest scorer in a European competition at only 17 years, 4 months and 20 days.

 Ochiroșii was loaned to Gloria Buzău in 2007, but was sparingly used after his return.
 On 5 January 2010, it was announced that 50% of his federative rights were given to Oțelul Galați, with Bulgarian defender Zhivko Zhelev moving in the opposite direction.

 Ochiroșii was subsequently loaned to Săgeata Năvodari, Prahova Tomșani and Spanish sides CF Fuenlabrada and CD Guijuelo, the last two in Segunda División B. With the latter he appeared in 30 matches during the 2013–14 campaign, and signed a permanent two-year deal on 11 June 2014.

-On 13 June 2015 Ochiroșii signed for AD Alcorcón in Segunda División, along with Guijuelo teammate Marc Nierga.
-On 20 July 2017 he moved to Marbella FC in the third division, after cutting ties with the Alfareros.
+On 13 June 2015, Ochiroșii signed for AD Alcorcón in Segunda División, along with Guijuelo teammate Marc Nierga.
+On 20 July 2017, he moved to Marbella FC in the third division, after cutting ties with the Alfareros.

 Ochiroșii resumed his career in the lower leagues, representing Unionistas de Salamanca CF and Guijuelo.